miguelf88/miguelf88.github.io/courses.md

 To satisfy my thirst for knowledge and always wanting to do more, this is a list of coures I've taken outside of my formal education:

-• Microsoft Excel - Excel from Beginner to Advanced, Udemy                                                                    <br>• Complete Python Bootcamp, Udemy - In Progress</br>
+• Microsoft Excel - Excel from Beginner to Advanced, Udemy
+• Complete Python Bootcamp, Udemy - In Progress